 Asymptotic performance of optimal state estimation in qubit system

-Journal of Mathematical Physics 49, 102101
+Journal of Mathematical Physics 49, 102101, 2008.

+This paper addresses the estimation of qubit system.

+Y. Yang, G. Chiribella, and M. Hayashi, “Attaining the Ultimate Precision Limit in Quantum State Estimation,”

+Communications in Mathematical Physics, vol. 368(1), 223 – 293 (2019).

+This paper formalizes quantum state estimation with nuisance parameters.

+J. Suzuki, Y. Yang, and M. Hayashi, “Quantum state estimation with nuisance parameters,” Journal of Physics

+A: Mathematical and Theoretical, (In Press).

+This is a systematic review for quantum state estimation.

 Classical statistics:

-In the following paper, I studied the estimation of classical Markov chain.
+I studied the estimation of classical Markov chains.
 In this study, I established information geometrical method for a Markovian chain.
-Based on this method, I proposed a very efficient method to estimate Markovian chain from the obtained data.
-Further, I extended this method to the estimation of a hidden Markovian process, which has many application in various areas, e.g., Bioinformatics, Econometrics, and Population genetics.
-This paper is considered as a representative work of information geometrical method in Markov chain because it was cited as a typical work of information geometry in Efron's paper ``Curvature and Inference for Maximum Likelihood Estimates'' and Amari's book ``Information geometry and its applications''.
+Based on this method, I proposed a very efficient method to estimate Markovian chains from the obtained data.
+Furthermore, as Fig. 5, I extended this method to the estimation of a hidden Markovian process, which has many applications in various areas, e.g., Bioinformatics, Econometrics, and Population genetics.
+This work has been published in the Annual of Statistics in 2016 and is considered as a representative work of information geometrical method in Markov chain.
+It was cited as a typical work of information geometry in Efron's paper ``Curvature and Inference for Maximum Likelihood Estimates'' and Amari's book ``Information geometry and its applications''.
 (Efron and Amari are the founders of information geometry.)

 M Hayashi, S Watanabe